-At Ursula Taylor C of E School the funding we receive for Pupil Premium and the Recover Premium is used to support children both academically and pastorally.
+At Ursula Taylor C of E School the funding we receive for Pupil Premium is used to support children both academically and pastorally.

 We aim to use the funding available to target as many children as possible, including those who may not be eligible for Pupil Premium, but are considered to be disadvantaged for a number of reasons.